Chronic COPD Treatment

 On a limited occasion, COPD can be caused by a rare genetic disorder that decrease the production of specific protein.
 This disorder is known as Alpha-1-antitrypsin.
 An alpha-1-antitrypsin deficiency may cause emphysema to develop in people who have never smoked cigarettes.
 Alpha-1-antitrypsin is a substance in the lungs that fights the enzyme trypsin (or protease).
 Trypsin is an enzyme released by immune cells in both the digestive tract and in the lungs, which fights bacteria or digests food.
 In people who are alpha-1-antitrypsin deficient, the lungs cannot fight the destructive nature of the trypsin.
 Therefore, the lung tissue is progressively weakened and destroyed, similar to what is found in a person who has smoked cigarettes.

-The Lung Institute utilizes autologous stem cells, derived from the patient’s own body from the bone marrow and blood.
-During these procedures, stem cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
-The use of autologous stem cells in transplantation is considered to be more reliable than stem cells from another individual as there is a much lower probability of rejection due to the fact that autologous stem cells are derived from the patient’s own body.
+The Lung Health Institute utilizes autologous cells, derived from the patient’s own body from the bone marrow and blood.
+During these procedures, cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
+The use of autologous cells in transplantation is considered to be more reliable than cells from another individual as there is a much lower probability of rejection due to the fact that autologous cells are derived from the patient’s own body.
 All our stem cell procedures have shown anti-inflammatory properties beneficial to patients with lung disease.

-Stem cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.
+Cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.
 Depending on the nature of the patient’s condition and health history, the bone marrow procedure is always performed in conjunction with the venous procedure while the venous procedure may be performed on its own.